nguyenhoangan-monkey/cptpp-calculator/calc/README.md

  Copyright (C) 2026 Nguyễn Hoàng An
 -->

-This is `cptpp-calc`, a rules of origin and tariffs calculator.
+This is `calc`, a rules of origin and tariffs calculator.

 ## Installation
 Download the zip, cd to the folder then do `make build`.